LAMPASAS RIVER

 There is also some good fishing upstream from the lake, starting about US 281 and continuing through the town of Lampasas.
 Downstream from here there is a lot of private property, so you need to be aware of this when fishing this section so you don’t trespass.

-Some of the flies to try on this river would include dry fly patterns that have rubber or foam legs like spiders or ants.
 When fishing below the water surface some nymphs you would want to try would be caddis or mayfly.
 There are plenty of species of fish in this stream that will hit wooly buggers and leeches also.

 The Lampasas River is a local favorite and it offers up some nice fishing.
 The area can get quite hot in the summer months, so you may want to hit the stream in the morning or early evenings.
 Winter fishing can also be a nice relief from the heat, and you may end up catching bigger fish also.
+This is not a traditional trout stream like the rivers in Colorado or Montana, but it does serve up a nice variety of fish.
+Be sure to check your fishing regulations before fishing this river.

 Map of the Lampasas area.